 The 35-year-old is set to compete in his fifth– and last– Winter Olympics.
-The California native has also announced that the 2022 Beijing Games will mark the end of his legendary competitive snowboarding career.
+The California native announced on Saturday that the 2022 Beijing Games will be his last snowboarding competition as he will be retiring from all contests.

 White’s quest for gold begins on Tuesday, Feb.
 8 at 11:30 p.m.
 ET in the men’s halfpipe qualifying.
 Here's what to know before he takes the Olympic stage one last time:

 How many Olympics has Shaun White competed in?